APSA and World Vegetable Center Consortium

 Small/start-up Companies (less than 100 employees)…………….US$2300.00 per annum in 2020

 Consortium fees are non-refundable.
 The Consortium term is from January 1 to December 31.

 Consortium membership is open to all APSA members in good standing and can join at any time during the year but must pay the entire fee for that term.

 The deadline for workshop registration is on April 24, 2020.

-The invitation letter will be provided for Visa application.
-Please kindly help to make sure the given participant name is correct and no further changes made.
+The invitation letter will be provided by WorldVeg for Visa application upon request.
+Please kindly make sure the given participant name is correct and no further changes made.

 Any changes on the participant names after registration is closed (after April 24, 2020) will be charged the change fee of $100.

 APSA member status

 |Procedure to become APSA-World Veg consortium||Consortium annual workshop registration||Other benefits (Germplasm access, training, seeds and updating on breeding program)|